tomswisher/tomswisher.github.io/README.md

 * A customized search engine for bl.ocks.org.
 Give it a D3 function and you will see a list of relevant projects.
 Created by [Irene Ros](http://ireneros.com/) and [Bocoup](http://bocoup.com/).

 [Data Visualization & D3.js Weekly Newsletter](https://www.dashingd3js.com/data-visualization-and-d3-newsletter)
-* A curated weekly list of articles, reading, and videos on D3 and Datavis.
-Run by [Sebastian Gutierrez](https://www.dashingd3js.com/about) of [Dashing D3js](https://www.dashingd3js.com).
+* A short curated weekly list of articles, reading, and videos on D3 and Datavis.
+Collected by [Sebastian Gutierrez](https://www.dashingd3js.com/about) of [Dashing D3js](https://www.dashingd3js.com).

 [NYC D3.js group through Meetup.com](http://www.meetup.com/NYC-D3-JS/)
 * A monthly event focused on D3 and Datavis with speakers, socializing, and refreshments.
 Formerly organized by Sebastian Gutierrez, now run by [Amit Schechter and Natalie Wesson](http://two-n.com/team/) of [TWO-N](http://www.two-n.com/).